KAWLPHE/AI-Future-Lab/README.md

 # AI Future Lab

 AI Future Lab is a modern educational website about Artificial Intelligence and Machine Learning.

-The website explains what AI is, how Machine Learning works, where AI is used, and how beginners can start learning AI.
+The website explains what Artificial Intelligence is, how Machine Learning works, where AI is used, and how beginners can start learning AI.

 ## Description

-This project is a responsive web page created with HTML, CSS, and JavaScript.
-It includes different sections about Artificial Intelligence, Machine Learning types, AI applications, project examples, a learning roadmap, and an interactive quiz.
+This project is a responsive AI-themed website created with HTML, CSS, and JavaScript.
+It includes educational sections, AI applications, Machine Learning types, project examples, a learning roadmap, an interactive quiz, and a contact form.

 ## Features

-- Modern AI-themed design
+- Modern AI-themed website
-- Responsive layout for desktop, tablet, and mobile
+- Responsive design for desktop, tablet, and mobile
+- Navigation menu
-- Home section with a technology-style introduction
+- Home section
 - About AI section
-- Machine Learning explanation
-- AI applications cards
+- AI applications section
+- Machine Learning types section
 - AI project examples
-- Skills roadmap
+- Learning roadmap
 - Interactive quiz
 - Contact form
+- Smooth scrolling
 - Burger menu for mobile devices
-- Smooth scrolling
+- JavaScript functionality
 - Clean and beginner-friendly code

 ## Project Files